PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

     // Enable Download & Outlink tracking
     _paq.push(["enableLinkTracking"]);

-If your case of download links does not fall in above cases you still have options to use, to tell tracker that link should be tracked as a download.
+If your case of download links does not fall in above cases you still have options to use, to tell the tracker that the link should be tracked as a download.

 You can add a download attribute to a link HTML tag. eg.